jaspervdj/patat/README.md

 An arbitrary amount of evaluators can be specified, and whenever a a class attribute on a code block matches the evaluator, it will be used.

-**Note that executing arbitrary code is always dangerous**, so double check the code of presentations downloaded from the internet before running them if they contain `eval` settings.
+**Note that executing arbitrary code is always dangerous**, so as a security measure `patat` requires the presentation file to be executable (think `chmod +x`) when it detects that it would run any code.

 Aside from the command, there are two more options: